Timeline 0 picoCTF 2026 Solution

 Learn more

 fls vs ls.
 Plain ls shows the live filesystem state through the kernel: only allocated, currently-visible directory entries. fls parses the raw on-disk structures (ext4 inode tables, NTFS MFT, FAT directory blocks) directly.
-Two consequences: it works on a disk image without mounting (so no kernel state is touched, no timestamps are smudged), and it surfaces deleted-but-still-recoverable entries that ls never sees.
+It works on a disk image without mounting (so no kernel state is touched, no timestamps are smudged) and surfaces deleted-but-still-recoverable entries that ls never sees.

 What a body-file row looks like: